Sandesh-projects/Personal_Finance_Visualizer/README.md

 ## ✨ Features

-The project is developed in stages, with each stage building upon the previous one.

-### Stage 1: Basic Transaction Tracking
+This Personal Finance Visualizer offers a robust set of features to help you manage and understand your finances:

+- **Transaction Management**:

-- **Add/Edit/Delete Transactions**: Easily manage your financial entries with fields for amount, date, and description.
+  - **Add, Edit, and Delete Transactions**: Easily record all your financial entries with fields for amount, date, description, and category.
-- **Transaction List View**: See a chronological list of all your recorded transactions.
+  - **Comprehensive Transaction List**: View a chronological list of all your recorded income and expenses.
-- **Monthly Expenses Bar Chart**: Visualize your spending trends over different months.
-- **Basic Form Validation**: Ensures data integrity during transaction entry.

-### Stage 2: Categories
+  - **Detailed Transaction View**: Access individual transaction details for a closer look.

+- **Category-Based Organization**:

-- **Predefined Categories**: Organize your transactions into predefined categories (e.g., Food, Transport, Utilities, Income).
+  - **Predefined Categories**: Organize your transactions into helpful, predefined categories such as Food, Transport, Utilities, Income, and more.

-- **Category-wise Pie Chart**: Understand your spending breakdown by category at a glance.
+- **Financial Visualization & Insights**:

-- **Dashboard Summary Cards**: Get quick insights into your total expenses, total income, and a list of your most recent transactions on the main dashboard.
+  - **Dashboard Summary**: Get quick insights into your total expenses, total income, and a list of your most recent transactions on the main dashboard.

-### Stage 3: Budgeting
+  - **Spending Trends**: Visualize your expenditure patterns over different Period with an intuitive bar or line chart.
+  - **Category Breakdown**: Understand where your money goes at a glance with a detailed category-wise pie chart.
+  - **Spending Insights**: Receive textual insights into your financial habits and budget performance.

+- **Budgeting Tools**:
-- **Set Monthly Category Budgets**: Define monthly spending limits for individual categories (excluding income).
+  - **Set Monthly Budgets**: Define monthly spending limits for individual expense categories.
-- **Budget vs Actual Comparison Chart**: Visually compare your budgeted amounts against your actual spending for any given month.
+  - **Budget Comparison**: Visually compare your budgeted amounts against your actual spending for any given month, helping you stay on track.
-- **Simple Spending Insights**: Receive textual insights on your overall budget performance, highlighting overspent, underspent, and unbudgeted categories.
+  - **Performance Analysis**: Identify overspent, underspent, and unbudgeted categories for better financial planning.

 ## 🚀 Tech Stack